nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Recall:**<br>
+**:information_source: Important note on the fields:**<br>

-* Items 1 to 6 are compulsory fields that you have to provide.
+* All items except items 4 and 7 are compulsory fields that you have to provide.
 Missing any one of those fields will trigger an error.

-* Item 7 is an optional item that you may choose to exclude.
-In addition, you may choose to include more than one of such item by using `t/ALLERGIES` again.
+* Items 4 and 7 are optional items that you may choose to exclude.
+In addition, for item 7, you may choose to include more than one of such item by using `t/ALLERGIES` again.

+* You are **not allowed** to add patients with the same `NRIC` or `MEDICAL_RECORD_URL` field as an existing patient in **Hospify**.
+However, it is possible to do so for the other fields.
 </div>

 Let us summarise the information above to a single line of command in the following format.

-Format: `add n/NAME ic/NRIC p/PHONE_NUMBER e/EMAIL a/ADDRESS mr/MEDICAL_RECORD_URL [t/ALLERGIES]…​`
+Format: `add n/NAME ic/NRIC p/PHONE_NUMBER [e/EMAIL] a/ADDRESS mr/MEDICAL_RECORD_URL [t/ALLERGIES]…​`

+* The `NAME` and `ALLERGIES` field should contain alphanumeric characters.
+* The `NRIC` field should start with an alphabet, followed by 7 digits, before ending with another alphabet.
+* The `PHONE_NUMBER` field should contain a number that is at least 3 digits long.
+* The `EMAIL` field should contain a valid email address (for more information on email validity, please refer to the [Command Summary](#command-summary)).
+* The `ADDRESS` field can contain any word or number.
+* The `MEDICAL_RECORD` field should contain a valid url (for more information on url validity, please refer to the [Command Summary](#command-summary)).

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A patient can have any number of allergies (including 0)